As an Amazon Associate I earn from qualifying purchases.

-These ain’t the chile rellenos you get at cheapy, corporate Mexican(ish) places all over the country.
-It’s a real-deal chiles relleno recipe that will knock your socks off.
+These ain’t the chile poblano rellenos you get at cheapy, corporate Mexican(ish) places all over the country.
+It’s a real-deal chiles rellenos de picadillo recipe that will knock your socks off.
 It’s based off an Oaxacan version of the Puebla classic I found in Rick Bayless’ book Authentic Mexican.
 But instead of a regular picadillo filling, I used dove meat.

 Driving home, Holly and I thought about the place poppers have in dove lore.
 It’s what you eat on Opening Day, a tradition almost as strong as turkey on Thanksgiving.
-We were rolling around ideas when Holly noted that a chile relleno is in many ways a lot like a popper, only nicer.
+We were rolling around ideas when Holly noted that chile poblano rellenos are in many ways a lot like a popper, only nicer.

-You got your cheese and your chile, too, and I suppose you could add chopped bacon into the poblano to get the full effect.
-But I like this chile relleno as it is.
+You got your cheese and your chile, too, and I suppose you could add chopped bacon into the poblano to get the full “popper” effect.
+But I like these chile poblano rellenos as they are.
 Everything about this dish sings Southwest, which is where it’s at when it comes to dove season.
+And again, any ground meat works.

 No matter where you are, no matter what meat you have lying around, give this a go some weekend.
 Just make a couple more than you think you need: They’ll get eaten.